 Warwick Davis, (Leprechaun, Ewoks in Return Of The Jedi, & one of the Hogwarts teachers) makes a Blink & You’ll Miss Cameo, as a Podrace Spectator, sitting next to Watto.

 Prosthetic Makeup was used to apply various creatures including Darth Maul, Nute Gunray, his sidekick who looks like him and many others.

-Butt Ugly: If you’re a long time Star Wars fan like me, you probably know what the most offender of them all.
+Butt Ugly: If you’re a long time Star Wars fan like me, you probably know what the worst offender of them all.
 It’s Jar Jar Binks, the most annoying character in cinematic history, right next to other ones I despise such as, Willie from Temple Of Doom, Lex Luthor in Batman Vs. Superman & Patty from Ghostbusters 2016.
 Jar Jar’s role as a Comic Relief, was an epic disaster, all he does is scream, moan, complain, as if he’s Chris Tucker in The Fifth Element, and he doesn’t have any table manners!
 This is another level beyond “Capshaw’s Disease!”
 Like every fan of Star Wars, I’m gonna have to Triple Down this con for nearly ruining George Lucas’ image as a storyteller.

 One of the gungans said that Jar Jar “Did some big doo-doo this time!”
 Seriously, was this written by a pre-schooler?